Learn about decreasing term life insurance policies, how they work, and if they'll work for you

 Furthermore, you may also be able to get a substantial amount of coverage without having to go through many of the same medical exams required by level term applications

 .
 Of course, this depends on the insurance carrier, and possibly your age, too.

 To cover debt and other financial obligations

 For many families, debt and other financial obligations typically decrease over time and thus, your need for a higher amount of coverage decreases, too.
 For example, if you are just starting a family, you probably have a fair number of financial obligations and loans.
-You have a mortgage, a car payment, and of course, the cost of raising a child.
+You have a mortgage, a car payment, perhaps personal loans, and of course, the cost of raising a child.
 During that portion of your life, you certainly need a much larger amount of coverage.

 Yet another use case can be found in the world of small businesses

-Some insurance carriers offer policies that are specifically designed to cover certain types of debt.
+Some insurance companies offer policies that are specifically designed to cover certain types of debt.
 For example, there are policies called "mortgage insurance" policies that specifically cover your mortgage in the event that you pass.
 Similarly, you can purchase insurance to cover other large amounts of debt, too.